menu icon

 Finished border on blanket.

-When you are finished, fasten off and weave in the end.
+When you are finished, join to the beginning, fasten off and weave in the end.

 Start of crochet sunflower middle.

-Round 1: Using light brown yarn, make a MR and make sc x6 in the circle.
+Round 1: Using light brown yarn, make a mr and sc x6 into the circle.
 If you find it difficult making a magic ring you can chain 2 and then crochet sc x6 in the second chain from the hook.
 (6)

 Round 2: Inc in every sc.
 (12)